lossyrob/geowave-geomesa-comparative-analysis/docs/report.md

 ##### Deployment

 A minimal working environment for either GeoWave or GeoMesa (assuming, as we do, an Accumulo backend) includes a number of interdependent, distributed processes through which consistent and predictable behavior is attained.
 Each of these pieces - i.e. Apache Zookeeper, HDFS, Accumulo - is a complex bit of technology in and of itself.
 Their interoperation multiplies this complexity and introduces the race conditions one expects of distributed systems.
-This extreme complexity manifests itself in longer cycles of iteration and more time spent setting up experiments than actually conducting them.
+This extreme complexity manifests itself in longer cycles of iteration and more time spent setting up experiments than actually conducting testing.

 The solution we adopted, after exploring the already existing approaches, was to develop a set of Docker containers which jointly provide the pieces necessary to bring up GeoWave and/or GeoMesa on top of Accumulo.
 A system of deploying the necessary components, which exists under the name GeoDocker, was improved to the point that we could consistently deploy Accumulo with the necessary components for GeoMesa and GeoWave to identical Hadoop clusters on Amazon Web Service's (AWS) Elastic Map Reduce (EMR).
 We opted to use the YARN, Zookeeper, and HDFS which is distributed on Amazon EMR to support GeoDocker’s Accumulo processes.